Patch-Level Tokenization with CNN Encoders and Attention for Improved Transformer Time-Series Forecasting

 \section{Introduction}

 Accurately forecasting multivariate time-series data remains a challenging problem due to the complex, noisy, and often non-stationary nature of many real-world temporal processes.
-Such data are influenced by a combination of short-term fluctuations, longer-term trends, and interactions among multiple variables, resulting in non-linearity, heterogeneous feature dependencies, and evolving temporal dynamics.
-These characteristics complicate the design of effective forecasting models across a wide range of application domains.

-Classical approaches to time-series forecasting, including autoregressive and moving-average models \cite{classicapproachdlstock,arimastock}, rely on assumptions of linearity and stationarity that are frequently violated in practice.
-As a result, deep learning methods have been increasingly adopted for modelling complex temporal behaviour.
-Recurrent neural networks (RNNs) \cite{rnnontimeseriesdata}, particularly Long Short-Term Memory (LSTM) \cite{lstmontimeseriesdata} and Gated Recurrent Unit (GRU) \cite{gruonfin} architectures, are among the most widely used models due to their ability to process sequential data and capture temporal dependencies.
+Such time-series data are shaped by a mix of short-lived fluctuations, longer-term trends, and interactions between multiple variables.
+Together, these factors introduce non-linear behaviour, uneven feature dependencies, and temporal patterns that change over time.
+As a result, designing forecasting models that perform reliably across different application domains remains a challenging task.
+Traditional time-series forecasting methods, such as autoregressive and moving-average models \cite{classicapproachdlstock,arimastock}, are built on assumptions of linearity and stationarity.
+In many real-world settings, these assumptions do not hold up, which limits the effectiveness of such an approach.
+This has led to growing interest in deep learning techniques for modelling complex temporal behaviour.
+Recurrent neural networks (RNNs) \cite{rnnontimeseriesdata} have been among the most widely adopted of these methods, as they are specifically designed to process sequential data, particularly Long Short-Term Memory (LSTM) \cite{lstmontimeseriesdata} and Gated Recurrent Unit (GRU) \cite{gruonfin} architectures, are among the most widely adopted models due to their ability to process sequential data and capture local temporal dependencies.
 However, recurrent models summarize historical information through compressed hidden states, which can limit their ability to retain long-range dependencies and may lead to unstable training behaviour when long input sequences are considered.

 Transformer-based architectures \cite{transformerontimeseries} have recently emerged as a powerful alternative for time-series forecasting.
 By employing self-attention mechanisms \cite{attnmech}, Transformers enable direct interactions between all elements of a sequence, removing the reliance on recursive state propagation.
 This allows more effective modelling of long-range temporal dependencies and improved parallelization during training.
 Several studies have reported promising results using Transformer models for time-series forecasting \cite{stockformer,quantformer}.
 Nevertheless, Transformer performance is highly sensitive to the structure and quality of the input representations provided to the attention mechanism.